StarWhiz/docker_deployment_notes/seafile/README.md

 After that you do this open this port on your firewall and redirect it to the Docker Host's IP with seafile running on it.

 ### docker-compose up -d
 After you have the .env and docker-compose files set up in this directory.
 Do a ```docker-compose up -d``` to start the containers.
-After they start modify seahub_settings.py and ccnet.conf as shown below.
+After they start modify seahub_settings.py, ccnet.conf, and maybe gunicorn.conf.py (if you have connnection refused issues) as shown below.

 ### seahub_settings.py
-nano /home/~/docker/seafile/seafile-data/seafile/conf/seahub_settings.py
+sudo nano ~/docker/seafile/seafile-data/seafile/conf/seahub_settings.py

 Change FILE_SERVER_ROOT to be https instead of http.
 Example Below: